cscorley/dissertation/chapters/1_introduction/0_introduction.md

 Software developers are often confronted with maintenance tasks that involve navigation of repositories that preserve large amounts of project history.
-Navigating these software repositories can be a time-consuming task, because their organization can be difficult to understand.
-Fortunately, topic models such as latent Dirichlet allocation (LDA) [@Blei-etal_2003] can help developers to navigate and understand software repositories by discovering topics (word distributions) that reveal the thematic structure of the data [@Linstead-etal_2007; @Thomas-etal_2011; @Hindle-etal_2014].
+Navigating these software repositories can be a time-consuming task, because their organization can be difficult to understand, especially when the organization is evolving over time.
+Fortunately, topic models such as latent Dirichlet allocation (LDA) [@Blei-etal_2003] can help developers to navigate and understand software repositories by discovering topics (word distributions) that reveal the thematic structure of the data [@Linstead-etal_2007;
+@Thomas-etal_2011; @Hindle-etal_2014].

 Program comprehension is a prerequisite to incremental change.
 A software developer tasked with changing a large software system spends effort on program